∗ [Apr/1] Quiz 2 solution.

 The lecture and lab times and office hours are shown below:

-Quizzes: Each quiz will be 45 minutes long, with 15 additional minutes provided for uploading your answers.
+Quizzes: The quizzes will be done online, via Quercus.
+The questions will be posted on the course website, and you enter the answers to Quercus.
+Each quiz will be 45 minutes long, with 15 additional minutes provided for uploading your answers.

 Lab assignment: 25 (3, 10, 12 respectively for each lab assignment)